 Most states want businesses to file a report every year.
 Indiana only needs to hear from your business every other year.
 Your first report will be due two years after your business first registered with the state.
 If you formed your Indiana LLC or corporation in 2021, you’ll file your report on the anniversary month of when you registered your business.
 You can file your Indiana Business Entity Report online or by mail.
 You’ll need an account at InBiz in order to file online.
 Online filing costs $32, mailed filings are $50.

-Read up on How to File an Indiana Annual Report.
+Read up on How to File an Indiana Business Entity Report.

 11. Apply for Trademarks